Priority 1: Protect Your Health

 "While the district is on an extended Spring Break until March 30 as ordered by Florida Governor Ron DeSantis, the district has developed and posted the plans for providing instruction for students on its website at www.sbac.edu.
 The plan outlines how we will provide instruction after Spring Break, but also includes resources you can use right now.
 The direct link to the Instructional Continuity Plan is https://bit.ly/2wjxp2M"

-- ACT has rescheduled its April 4th test date to June 13th; registered students will receive an email with instructions (free reschedule to June 13 or future national test date)
+- ACT has rescheduled its April 4th test date to June 13th; registered students will receive an email with instructions (free reschedule to June 13 or future national test date).
+Summer testing dates are currently posted as of June 13 & July 18.

-- CollegeBoard has cancelled the May 2nd SAT and SAT Subject Test Administration; March 14th Makeup Exam, scheduled for March 28th, is also cancelled
+- CollegeBoard has canceled the May 2nd SAT and SAT Subject Test Administration; March 14th Makeup Exam, scheduled for March 28th, is also canceled.

-- June 6th SAT and SAT Subject Test administration is still scheduled pending health directives; Eastside is scheduled to be open for the June SAT
+- June 6th SAT and SAT Subject Test administration has been canceled.
+The next assessment to be held at Eastside is currently scheduled for August 29th.

 - CollegeBoard is considering adding an international SAT administration later this year